smartyhall/meshbbs/README.md

 Perfect for emergency communications, remote areas, outdoor adventures, and building resilient community networks.

 ## 📝 Release notes

+- 1.0.40-beta (2025-10-02): Compact UI milestone + TinyHack beta
+   - Removed legacy long-form commands (READ/POST/TOPICS/LIST); compact shortcuts are now the single way to navigate, and help text mirrors the streamlined prompts.
+   - Added the TinyHack roguelike DM mini-game with persistent saves and a dedicated `[T]` entry on the main menu when enabled.
+   - Improved first-login onboarding with succinct DM hints (`M` for messages, `H` for help) and refreshed docs/tests to keep the new flow covered.

 - 1.0.36-beta (2025-10-01): Docs-only refresh
    - Fix README Mermaid diagram parse error so GitHub renders the architecture flowchart